 Through the Harvard Public Library Teen Volunteer Program, students gain real job experience in a fun and educational environment while providing a valuable community service.

-Note that pandemic restrictions have put most of our teen volunteer opportunities on temporary hiatus.
-But we would still like you to indicate on the Teen Volunteer Application Form which opportunities most interest you, so that we will be able to have you in our volunteer system for the future when these volunteer opportunities are again available.
+Note that pandemic restrictions have put some of our teen volunteer opportunities on temporary hiatus.
+But we would still like you to fill in the Teen Volunteer Application Form and indicate on the form which opportunities most interest you, so that we will be able to have you in our volunteer system for the future when these volunteer opportunities are again available.

 Please see the Teen Volunteer Opportunities page for descriptions of available opportunities.